 Actually one of the very first bands I saw live, right at the end of their time (but I honestly can’t recall a great deal about it), I’ve always been intrigued by the wild experimentation of the band – and their rare ability to make just about any style work with their sound.
 There were synths, there were loops, astonishing drumming (that’ll be Budgie, then), Steve Severin’s instantly recognisable guitars and Siouxsie’s equally striking vocals.
 One track in particular always leaves my jaw on the floor – the electronics may take a back seat in Spellbound, but everything else is present and correct, the track bursting into life like a coiled spring, Siouxsie delivers her vocals like her life depends on it, and that close-out… The best thing, though, about this band was that they never rested on their laurels.
 Always trying something new, always willing to do so.
 And the results speak for themselves.

 One band I’ve never seen are The Cure.
-Perhaps not what they were musically nowadays, but when you’re band that were not far off perfect for some time across their career, you can forgive the odd misstep or three.
+Perhaps not what they were musically nowadays, but when you’re band that was not far off perfect for some time across their career, you can forgive the odd misstep or three.
 One of the more intriguing things about The Cure – and particularly Robert Smith – was his ability to write the bleakest, darkest lyrics, sing them like his soul was being wrenched out, then goof around in videos and show a very different side – y’know, like Goths actually have a sense of humour after all.
 Not, mind, that there is much humour in their meisterwerk, Disintegration.
 An epic trawl through the dark recesses of the mind, there is little light that shines through, but the music is glorious to wallow in and appreciate the sheer darkness of it.
 Few other Goth bands ever went as deep as this.

 Time for a lesser-known Goth band now.
-Sunshine Blind were a US-based band from the nineties, who I discovered on the same compilation that I first heard Heavy Water Factory on (whom I interviewed Jesse McClear from last month, of course).
+Sunshine Blind was a US-based band from the nineties, who I discovered on the same compilation that I first heard Heavy Water Factory on (whom I interviewed Jesse McClear from last month, of course).
 I actually heard a cracking remix of Neon first on there, but the original version had a satisfying punch to it, too – much rawer and jagged than the sleek electronic thrills of the remix, while This Longing was a little more, er, trad.
 Those drums come straight from a Siouxsie track, while those slashing guitars sound naggingly familiar too.
 But you know what?
 It’s the kind of Gothic Rock I’ve come back to time and time again over the years.
 That outro absolutely slays, too.

 Now, Faith and the Muse are a band that I like basically one album of.
 I’ve tried others, but none grabbed me, with the exception of The Burning Season.
 This album ripples with a furious energy from the off, a super-charged (and impeccably produced) hard rock sheen twists around the gothic melodies and Monica Richards pledge to “show some sharper teeth” rings true throughout the album.
 But as well as the harder edge, the softer songs are exceptional, too.
-The sultry historical sweep of Boudiccea really is quite something, but pick of the whole album is the blazing fires of rhythm on the title track – showcasing a sense of the dramatic that is just frankly brilliant in it’s execution.
+The sultry historical sweep of Boudiccea really is quite something, but pick of the whole album is the blazing fires of rhythm on the title track – showcasing a sense of the dramatic that is just frankly brilliant in its execution.

 One of the best “new” Goth bands of late has been this band, formed by Tim Chandler (also of Manuskript) – although the project has been around for a lot longer than they first appear.
 Sonically, of course, this is classic Gothic Rock, but with better production and in some cases better tunes, too, than some of their influences.
 Here’s hoping for another album sometime, Tim…